middlemac/middlemac/README.md

 Or can open the bookmark file from Terminal with `open middleman.webloc`.

-Or you prefer to open the help site manually, or if the .webloc file doesn’t work on your Linux distro, you can go to [http://localhost:4567/Resources/Base.lproj/](http://localhost:4567/Resources/Base.lproj/).
+Or you prefer to open the help site manually, or if the .webloc file doesn’t work on your Linux distro, you can usually go to [http://localhost:4567/Resources/Base.lproj/](http://localhost:4567/Resources/Base.lproj/).
+If you have setup a custom hostname, then `localhost` may not work for you.

+See also the [change log](CHANGELOG.md) and the [license](LICENSE.md).